jasiek-net/deviantart-game/README.md

 [DEMO](http://jonzee.me/deviantart-game)

 ### Instructions
-On mobile you swipe photos to left or right, on desktop use arrows (left/right) to swipe.
+On mobile you swipe photos to left or right, on desktop use arrows (left/right) or mouse to swipe.
 To change user, click on profile picture and provide a nickname.

 ### Foundation
 I talked with my brother about photography business.
 He claimed that his friends is one of the best photographer and his photos are just amazing.
 I was trying to find out what makes his friend outstanding.